oxipay/oxidocs/docs/developer-resources/api-reference.md

 As its name implies, the <code>MapFrom()</code> methods maps a request object that is passed to it from the shopping cart from the <code>IHttpRequest</code> format into the <code>XpAuthRequest</code>.

-The <code>IHttpRequest</code> request object that is passed into the <code>MapFrom()</code> method represents the transaction payload that contains the various transaction specific details such as the transaction amount, a customer's biling country and the shop's name (merchant's name as advertised on the internet and other media).
+The <code>IHttpRequest</code> request object that is passed to the <code>MapFrom()</code> method represents the transaction payload that contains the various transaction specific details such as the transaction amount, a customer's biling country and the shop's name (merchant's name as advertised on the internet and other media).

 Below is a table that summarises the various information that the translation layer expects to be within the request: